react-native-meetup/overview/README.md

 Why not use React Native?
 =========================

-- If your app is super graphics heavey / performance is an issue (games)
+- If your app is super graphics heavy / performance is an issue (games)
 - If you don't care how your apps look
 - If you think Cocoa is more fun the JavaScript
 - If you want to sue Facebook